skywondor/kingshot/bear.md

 * Click on the rally list
 * Select a rally then click +
 * Choose as your first hero: **Chenko**, **Amane**, or **Yeonwoo**.
 These three heroes are the only ones who boost troops and therefore your winnings.
 No need to choose other heroes as only the first hero is taken into account.
+* Best troop distribution (Infantry/Cavalry/Archers) is 10/30/60.
+If you are short on archers, you can use 20/30/50.
 * Click to join the rally

 ### Français
 * Click sur la liste des rallyes
 * Choisir un rallye puis click sur +
 * Choisir comme premier héros: **Chenko**, **Amane** ou **Yeonwoo**.
 Ces 3 héros sont les seuls qui boostent les troupes et donc les gains.
 Pas besoin de choisir d'autres héros car seul le premier héros est pris en compte.
+* Meilleure répartition des troupes (Infanterie/Cavaliers/Archers) est 10/30/60.
+Si vous manquez d'archers, vous pouvez utiliser 20/30/50.
 * Click pour rejoindre le rallye